MiyaHui/XMindFlow-Agent/README.md

 Export your Xmind file as **Markdown** (`.md`).

 ### Step 2: Prepare Directory
-Move your exported markdown file into the `xminds/` directory in this project.
+Move your exported markdown file into the main directory in this project.

 ### Step 3: Run the Agent
 1. Open your terminal or IDE (e.g., Cursor, VS Code).